The Centre's Frequently Asked Questions – Faculty of Engineering

 If you are currently employed in a co-op position and do not secure a co-op position for the following academic term, you must return to full-time studies.

 Yes.
 Students may register an extension to their current co-op position, provided they are eligible to work in the upcoming term(s) and will not exceed co-op maximums.
-To register an extension, the student must provide a copy of their updated employment contract with the new end date, prior to the first day of the new term.
+To register an extension, the student must provide a copy of their updated employment contract with the new end date, prior to the start date in the new contract, if applicable, or the first day of the new term.

 Co-op Fees & Academics While on Co-op

-Our department is fully funded by student fees, and we have some of the lowest engineering co-op fees in Ontario.
+The Centre for Career Growth & Experience is primarily funded by student fees, and we have some of the lowest engineering co-op fees in Ontario.
 Your fees pay for a range of services, including:

 Collecting co-op fees enables our office to offer a wide range of resources, guidance, and support, enhancing your overall co-op experience.

-The co-op fee will appear on your Mosaic student account when you are enrolled in the co-op course on Mosaic.
+The co-op fee will appear on your Mosaic student account after you have registered your co-op.
+The co-op will appear as a work term course on Mosaic.
 The co-op fee is due on the 25th of the first month of the work term (January, May, and September).
 If your co-op course is added to Mosaic after this date, the fee is due on the 25th of the month of enrolment.

-Please contact your Career Educator if you have questions about this policy.
+Please contact your academic department if you have questions about this policy.

 Eligibility Requirements